 Reckless driving is a criminal misdemeanor.
 If you are convicted, you will have a criminal record.
-This could effect your current or future employment.
+This could affect your current or future employment.
 A conviction may result in DMV points, a fine of $2,500, and potentially a jail sentence or suspended license.
 A conviction for reckless driving can also impact your insurance.
-If you have been charged with reckless driving, you should contact a knowledgeable attorney now, before your court date, to discuss your case and determine your best course of action.
+If you have been charged with reckless driving, you should contact a knowledgeable lawyer as soon as possible, and definitely before your court date, to discuss your case and determine the best course of action.

 High Quality Representation